aaronprunty/setup-plutus-playground-macos/README.md

 ```
 Save and quit the editor to close the `/etc/nix/nix.conf` file.

-_Note: many older posts say that it's necessary to include in your `/etc/nix/nix.conf` file the `iohk.cachix.org` substitor and its corresponding `iohk.cachix.org-1:DpRUyj7h7V830dp/i6Nti+NEO2/nhblbov/8MW7Rqoo=` trusted-public-key.
+_Note: many older posts say that it's necessary to include in your `/etc/nix/nix.conf` file the `iohk.cachix.org` substitutor and its corresponding `iohk.cachix.org-1:DpRUyj7h7V830dp/i6Nti+NEO2/nhblbov/8MW7Rqoo=` trusted-public-key.
 However, according to this [post on Cardano Stack Exchange](https://cardano.stackexchange.com/questions/6700/macos-monterey-i7-what-is-the-best-nix-conf-file-to-use), it may no longer be necessary to include these.
 Apparently, they are defunct or no longer updated, so they should be safe to omit.
 I have tested setting up nix and the Plutus Playground environment without the `iohk.chachix.org` binaries and can confirm that the set up was successful without them._

 Ref: (this took a lot of research and investigation to get this right)
 - [CSE: Recommendation to have sandbox=false](https://cardano.stackexchange.com/a/6745/4012)